top of page

 Art Form Inclusivity in the Midlands

-As part of Dance Leaders Group’s Strength 2 Strength project, focused on capacity building and sector development for the Midlands region, we are excited to be working with art-form specific organisations to address inclusive teaching methodologies across technique, approach and culture.
+As part of Dance Leaders Group’s Strength 2 Strength project, focused on capacity building and sector development for the Midlands region, we are working with art-form specific organisations to address inclusive teaching methodologies across technique, approach and culture.

 Inclusive Hip Hop